alex-hh/eDICE/README.md

 # Citation

-For usege of this package please cite the original paper [Getting Personal with Epigenetics: Towards Machine-Learning-Assisted Precision Epigenomics](https://www.biorxiv.org/content/10.1101/2022.02.11.479115v1).
+For usage of this package please cite the original paper [Getting Personal with Epigenetics: Towards Machine-Learning-Assisted Precision Epigenomics](https://www.biorxiv.org/content/10.1101/2022.02.11.479115v1).